semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 Boolean data type, named after the mathematician George Boole, is a type of information that can be expressed as True or False only.

-As you will see in upcoming tutorials, expressions in Python are often evaluated in Boolean context, meaning they are interpreted to represent truth or falsehood.
+As you will see in upcoming tutorials, expressions in Python are often evaluated in a Boolean context, meaning they are interpreted to represent truth or falsehood.
-A value that is true in Boolean context is sometimes said to be “truthy,” and one that is false in Boolean context is said to be “falsy.”
-(You may also see “falsy” spelt “falsey.”)
+A value that is true in Boolean context is sometimes said to be “truthy,” and one that is false in a Boolean context is said to be “falsy.”
+(You may also see “falsy” spelled “falsey.”)

 The “truthiness” of an object of the Boolean type is self-evident: Boolean objects that are equal to True are truthy (true), and those equal to False are falsy (false).
 But non-Boolean objects can be evaluated in a Boolean context as well and determined to be true or false.